Online MS in Finance–Financial Planning

 Online MSF Curriculum

 The MSF program requires 30 graduate credits.
 The courses are delivered through a mix of synchronous and asynchronous online modalities.
-Students will complete 15 credits of foundation and core courses and 15 credits of approved electives.
+Students will complete 18 credits of foundation and core courses, 9 credits of approved electives, and a 3-credit capstone course.

 Valuation as the unifying principle of Finance.
 Topics include forms of business ownership, firm and project cash flows, time value of money, bond and stock valuation, capital budgeting, operating and financial leverage, risk and diversification, and the cost of capital.